philipfong/free-agent-sleeper/README.md

 3. Install and run bundler gem:
 * `gem install bundler`
 * `bundle install`
-4. Install ChromeDriver and add to path
-5. Modify your script to log into fantasy sites along with adding/dropping players.
+4. Modify your script to log into fantasy sites along with adding/dropping players.
-6. From the root of the repository folder, run RSpec: `rspec spec\yahoo\add_free_agent.rb`
+5. From the root of the repository folder, run RSpec: `rspec spec\yahoo\add_free_agent.rb`

 It is strongly recommended that you run RSpec via cron job or Windows task scheduler.
 This spec does not schedule execution on its own.